Frequently Asked Questions

 Any use of or reliance on this information is at your own risk and is without recourse to SpreadsheetGear LLC.
 This information is subject to change without notice.

-SpreadsheetGear 2010 for .NET Framework, SpreadsheetGear 2012 for .NET Framework and SpreadsheetGear 2017 for .NET Framework as well as SpreadsheetGear Engine for .NET (formerly called SpreadsheetGear for .NET Standard) are self-classified with an ECCN of 5D992.c under EAR 742.15(b)(1), a license designation of NLR (“No License Required”), an Authorization Type of MMKT ("Mass Market") and an Export Registration Number (ERN) of R108616.
+SpreadsheetGear 2010 for .NET Framework, SpreadsheetGear 2012 for .NET Framework and SpreadsheetGear 2017 for .NET Framework, SpreadsheetGear 2023 for .NET Framework, SpreadsheetGear Engine for .NET (formerly called SpreadsheetGear for .NET Standard) and SpreadsheetGear for Windows are self-classified with an ECCN of 5D992.c under EAR 742.15(b)(1), a license designation of NLR (“No License Required”), an Authorization Type of MMKT ("Mass Market") and an Export Registration Number (ERN) of R108616.
 These products encrypt Microsoft Excel documents using the .NET Framework Cryptography APIs as described in “2.3.4 ECMA-376 Document Encryption” of the document known as “[MS-OFFCRYPTO]: Office Document Cryptography Structure” which can be found here.

 SpreadsheetGear 2012 for Silverlight and all other SpreadsheetGear software have an ECCN of EAR99.